 3 = Cellulose, 5 = Primer, 6 = Cellulose Body, Synthetic Wings.

 The chassis stamping was TF plus chassis number (the ‘TF number’) whereas on the identification plate the car number was used.
-Thus, for example, HDE 23/10081 is a R.H.D. export model (it went to S. Africa) painted in green cellulose (it still is) and almost the last TF made (in May 1955).
+Thus, for example, HDE 23/10081 is a RHD. export model (it went to South Africa) painted in green cellulose (it still is) and was one of the last TFs made (in March 1955).

-• TA were coded MPJG and were unique to that model
+- • TA were prefixed MPJG and were unique to that model

 Specific identity of the model to which the engine was fitted is given by further numbers and letters as follows:

-A large number of cars with XPAG engines have had BMC replacement engines (Gold Seal) fitted.
-These usually had no XPAG on the octagonal plate, but instead a letter prefix (A to E have been seen) probably denoting the over-bore sizes, followed by a larger than usual number (E99794 has been seen).
-With replacement engines, the original number of that engine can sometimes be deciphered just above the octagonal plate, stamped on the block.
-Be prepared to find, however, that your engine might have started life on a Y-type!
+A large number of cars with XPAG or XPEG engines have had Morris Motors or BMC (Gold Seal) replacement engines fitted.
+These usually did not have an XPAG number on an octagonal plate, but instead a letter prefix (A, B, C, E, G & RS have been seen) followed by a larger than usual number (E99794 has been seen) on a square ‘replacement engine’ plate.
+With replacement engines, the original number of that engine can sometimes be seen just above or covered by the square plate, stamped on the block.
+Be prepared to find, however, that the engine in your T type might have started life in a Y type, or vice versa!